Harold Hassall

 Harold William Hassall (4 March 1929 – 30 January 2015) was a professional footballer, who played as a forward for Huddersfield Town and Bolton Wanderers in the 1940s and 1950s.
+Although primarily a forward, Hassall also once played in goal for Huddersfield on November 10th 1951 after regular goalie, Wheeler was injured.
+The match against defending champions, Tottenham Hotspur was tied at 1-1 and Hassall was praised for keeping a clean sheet that helped earn his team a point.

 Harold was one of four Hassall brothers.
 He lived relatively near to where he was born.
 He also played 5 matches for England, in which he scored 4 goals.

 He coached Malaysia national football team from 1969 to 1970.

 Harold's career was ended earlier than expected due to a serious knee injury picked up during his Bolton days on New Year's Day 1955.

 He died in Bolton on 30 January 2015.